Tucker Barnhart Player Props: Cubs vs. Orioles

 - Barnhart is batting .173 with a double and nine walks.

-- In 30 games played this year, he has not gone deep.
+- In 30 games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.